 If you follow us on Instagram, then you probably know by now that we love a good travel hack.
-Since we aren’t Florida locals, but are always trying to stay on top of the latest Disney news and happenings, finding ways to travel inexpensively is a must.
-While Southwest is always our preferred airline, there are times when we just need a very quick trip and therefore a very cheap flight.
-This is where it pays off to know how to pack light.
+Since we aren’t Florida locals, we’re always trying to stay on top of the latest Disney news and happenings.
+Finding ways to travel inexpensively is a must.
+And with airline companies charging way too much for baggage, checked and carry-on, we decided it was time to share our best tips on how to Pack Light for a Disney Vacation.

 This post includes affiliate links to help fund our Disney travel and coffee addiction; which we share with you weekly.
 As an Amazon Associate, and affiliate publisher we earn a small commission from qualifying purchases and will be compensated if you make a purchase after clicking the links.